encyclopedia-of-code/tiny-graphics-js/README.md

 In addition, tiny-graphics-js comes with a tiny math library (tiny-graphics-math.js) for common vector and matrix operations that are found in computer graphics.
 It also comes with a file full of helper objects (tiny-graphics-gui.js) for adding interactive document areas so the user can affect the nearby 3D drawing area.
-Lastly, tiny-graphics-js comes with several files containing useful code examples of `Shapes`, `Shaders`, and `Components`, the latter of which are live demos.
+Lastly, tiny-graphics-js comes with several files containing useful code examples of possible `Shapes`, `Shaders`, and `Components`, the latter of which are live demos.

 ## Components